top of page

 Legion Season 2

 Less structure allows them to expand on the chaos of dream logic.
-Utilizing mediums like interpretive dance and traditional animation to portray psychic battles is brilliant, showing a confidence in the source material that was desperately lacking in the Fox X-Men films.
+Utilizing mediums like interpretive dance and traditional animation to portray psychic battles is brilliant, showing a confidence in the source material that Fox X-Men was desperately lacking.

 Premiere: Apr 3, 2018